dvaraka/the-merchant/index.md

   <p><b><a href="https://harzavad.github.io/the-merchant/notes/year-9.html">Year 9</a></b></p>
   <hr class="divider_one">
   <p>Oh, leaving so soon?
 Well then, goodbye my fellows, and may the future of yours be ripe and plentiful, so long as you find yourself able to return so I may replenish your supplies!</p>
+  <p>Also remember to check out my <a href="https://yuki-private-site.notion.site/The-Warehouse-2023-1ae90b0e39104f71b081a40cba9f4aaf">warehouse</a>, where my antiques are carefully preserved.</p>
   <hr class="divider_one">
 </body>